 You may have thought it was just a coincidence that the Fluffy logo looks awfully similar to the Cuddly logo.
 Well, it’s because this brand is also owned by Colgate-Palmolive, which produces other products such as Colgate toothpaste and Palmolive soaps.
 Fluffy, fronted by a fuzzy yellow ducking, is one of seven laundry brands made by the Colgate-Palmolive group, which is based in America and distributes to over 220 countries.

 Fronted by a lovely huggable teddy bear, Huggie is an Australian brand owned by Pental.
 Since the 1950s, Pental has been running its business from Shepparton in Victoria, acquiring many other brands along the way.
 What once started out as a small soap company is now an Australian household products empire.
-As well as the cute Huggie brand, the Pental portfolio includes Velvet Soap, Martha’s Wool Wash and Natural Selection health soap.
+As well as the cute Huggie brand, the Pental portfolio includes Velvet Soap, Martha’s Wool Wash and Country Life health soap.
 But it isn’t all lovely and sweet, as the company also makes White King bleach and Little Lucifer firelighters.

 Snuggle, part of the Connecticut-based Sun Products Corporation, is an iconic brand in the USA and Canada owing to its adorable teddy bear mascot.
 It’s certainly cute and immensely popular among customers in both countries.
 As well as Snuggle, Sun products has other laundry brands in its portfolio, including All, Wisk, Sun, Surf and Sunlight.
+Sun Products was purchased by German chemical consumer goods company Henkel in 2016.

 Surprisingly, Chinese company Makom sells directly to consumers, rather than going through a retailer.
 But keeping in stride with the rest of the market, it does use cute kids to sell its products and features smiling children on the packaging.